albatranomar/easy-discord-components/README.md

 </h3>

 ## About
-I made this package to make it easier to work with the message components.
+I made this package to make it easier to work with the message components in `discord.js`.
 Without getting worry about the `ActionRow` and types issues that might come along with it.

 ## Map